datacarpentry/semester-biology/exercises/Graphing-adult-vs-newborn-size-R.md

 Check to see if `Mammal_lifehistories_v2.txt` is in your working directory.
 If not [download it](https://esapubs.org/archive/ecol/E084/093/Mammal_lifehistories_v2.txt) from the web.
 This is tab delimited data, so you'll want to use `read_tsv()`.

 Missing data in this file is specified by `-999` and `-999.00`.
 Tell R that these are null values using the optional `read_tsv()` argument, `na = c("-999", "-999.00")`.
 This will stop them from being plotted.

+Some of the column names have parentheses in them.
+E.g., `mass(g)`.
+To work with column names like this we enclose them in back ticks.
+E.g., `` `mass(g)` ``
+Back ticks are typically on the same key as the ~ and look like a slanted single quotation mark.

 1. Graph adult mass vs. newborn mass.
 Label the axes with clearer labels than the column names.